Reel FishBranding, Packaging, Print, Exhibition, Web

 Check out Reel Fish's feature in Bmore Art magazine here!

-I let Reel Fish’s exhibition space speak for itself with its bold typography, colors, and message.
+Reel Fish’s bold typography, colors, and message reeled in many visitors at the Capstone Exhibition.
 The kitchen island and bar stool + table give a nudge at the restaurant setting, without letting a purely restaurant branding project be the sole focus (pun intended).
 My main goal here was to educate and excite younger audiences about sustainable fishing by means of a restaurant and lifestyle brand.

-At the beginning of this project (my capstone project as part of MICA’s PBGD program, no less!), I made my own version of a dictionary in order to spur ideas related to sustainable fishing.
+Additionally, at the beginning of this project, I made my own version of a dictionary in order to spur ideas related to sustainable fishing.
 My dictionary, a “menu” of sorts, comprehensively showcases fishing methods worldwide, as well as lists “best” and “worst” choices of seafood.
 To grab consumers’ attention, “appetizers” included unappetizing (i.e. unsustainable) fishing methods such as bottom trawling and dredging.
 The menu then expands to entrées, which lists best (i.e. fish that are caught sustainably) and worst (i.e. species that are overfished or caught under poor fishing regulations) choices of seafood.
 Sprinkled in are bits of knowledge on management plans, farmed versus wild seafood, and the status of sustainable fishing in several countries.
 The menu is mounted on a clear plexiglass board, meant to reflect the transparency of Reel Fish’s practices.